 Stories of Real Courage

 Mr. Rajesh, a 42-year-old father of two from Uttar Pradesh, was diagnosed with decompensated liver cirrhosis.
 His wife volunteered to be the donor.
-The hospital offered a ₹20.5 lakh LDLT package that included 21 days of ICU and ward stay.
+The hospital offered an ₹20.5 lakh LDLT package that included 21 days of ICU and ward stay.
 However, during evaluation, Rajesh was found to have heart issues requiring angioplasty before the transplant.
 This added ₹1.8 lakh to the total.

-What changed the cost:
+What changed the cost?

-• Pre-transplant angioplasty
+- Pre-transplant angioplasty

-• Additional ICU stay (4 extra days)
+- Additional ICU stay (4 extra days)

-• Special blood products due to low platelets
+- Special blood products due to low platelets

-💡 Outcome: A successful transplant, and the family shared they were grateful the team kept them informed at each step.
+💡 Outcome: A successful transplant and the family shared they were grateful the team kept them informed at each step.
 Total cost: ₹24.2 lakh.

-👧 Example 2: A 5-Year-Old Girl With Liver Disease
+👧 A 5-Year-Old Girl With Liver Disease

 Little Ananya came from Bihar for a pediatric transplant.
 Her father was the donor.
 The hospital’s pediatric LDLT package was ₹15 lakh.
 However, due to her low body weight and prior infections, she needed extended ICU care and expensive antifungal medication.